cylc/cylc.github.io/index.md

 title: a workflow engine
 ---

-**Cylc (*"silk"*) is a workflow engine that orchestrates cycling systems** that may continue (or not) to run indefinitely.
+## Cylc ("silk") is a workflow engine for cycling systems

-There are many use cases for cycling:
+Use cases for cycling include:

- * To run successive cycles of an environmental forecasting system (where in real time operation new forecasts are initiated at regular intervals; but in catch-up or historical mode dependencies may allow concurrent cycles).
+ * Running successive cycles of an environmental forecasting system (where in real time operation new forecasts are initiated at regular intervals; but in catch-up or historical mode dependencies may allow concurrent cycles).

- * To split long model runs into a sequence of smaller runs, with associated processing tasks for each chunk.
+ * Splitting long model runs into a sequence of smaller runs, with associated processing tasks for each chunk.

- * To run successive steps in some multi-task iterative process, such as for optimizing model parameters.
+ * Running successive steps in some multi-task iterative process, such as for optimizing model parameters.

- * To process a series of datasets (potentially concurrently, to the extent possible) as they are generated or received.
+ * Processing a series of datasets (potentially concurrently, to the extent possible) as they are generated or received.

 Cylc was originally developed for operational environmental forecasting at